-Understanding the classification of computer input, processing, output and storarage devices in accordance to their function helps stuent or computer users clearly distinguish between the various components of the computer system.
+Understanding the classification of computer input, processing, output and storarage devices in accordance to their function helps students or computer users clearly distinguish between the various components of the computer system.

-Computers devices are components that helps to make the computer system interacts within itself or within the computer system.
+Computers devices are components that helps to make the computer system interacts within itself and its enviroment.
 A computer system refers to the computer itself and all other components associate to the functionalities of the computer including human beings operating the computer.
-These includes, input, output, processing and storage.
+Computer devices includes, input, output, processing and storage.

 COMPUTER INPUT DEVICES